 InStride Health treats all severity levels of anxiety and OCD, with particular focus on those with moderate to severe conditions where anxiety and/or OCD are interfering with functioning and causing a cascade of additional problems (e.g, social isolation, school avoidance, physical manifestations, depression and hopelessness).
 Many of these patients come to InStride from higher levels of care (e.g., inpatient or acute residential) and/or have tried multiple rounds of prior therapy and are still feeling stuck.
 It’s our view that these patients haven’t failed treatment but instead that these treatments have failed them, and our mission is to help them get their lives back on track with the right evidence-based care.

-All patients must have anxiety and/or OCD as their primary disorder, but they can have other co-occurring disorders, including depression, ADHD, and ASD.
+All patients must have anxiety and/or OCD as their primary disorder.

 Early in the treatment process, our care team conducts a comprehensive diagnostic evaluation in order to develop an individually tailored, evidence-based treatment plan.
 Patients do not need a formal diagnosis to apply.

 We engage patients and families in a fully virtual care journey that research has shown to be as effective as in-person treatment for youth with anxiety and OCD.
 The treatment plan is personalized to fit into the patient’s life, rather than the other way around.
 While we offer regularly scheduled therapy sessions, we also have real-time coaching and check-ins via phone and text to help engage kids in treatment and increase accountability, as well as opportunities to be supported by the therapist/coach virtually while doing exposure exercises out in the community (using portable devices and headphones)